 Industrial Communications and Onboard Digital I/O

-The NI CVS-1457RT has 24 reconfigurable digital I/O lines—eight 5-24 VDC isolated input lines, eight 5-24 VDC isolated output lines, eight bidirectional TTL lines, and two bidirectional differential RS-422 lines that can be used as a quadrature encoder input.
+NI Compact Vision Systems have have 24 reconfigurable digital I/O lines—eight 5-24 VDC isolated input lines, eight 5-24 VDC isolated output lines, eight bidirectional TTL lines, and two bidirectional differential RS-422 lines that can be used as a quadrature encoder input.
 These lines include built-in functionality for generating strobe pulses, triggering, and writing/reading from digital lines.
 Using these signals, you can dynamically control your lighting or cameras, synchronize with a conveyor belt, or integrate NI Compact Vision Systems with programmable logic controllers (PLCs).
 NI Compact Vision Systems also support the Vision RIO API, which allows you to easily configure a queue or pulses, providing a reliable, hardware-timed method of tightly synchronizing vision-inspection results with external I/O, such as conveyer belts and rejection systems.

-The NI CVS-1457RT has an FPGA directly connected to the digital I/O lines.
-If your application requires precise timing or custom I/O behavior, you can use LabVIEW FPGA to reconfigure the digital I/O lines to achieve additional functionality such as custom triggers, timing, PWM outputs, custom digital protocols, and high-speed counters.
+The digital I/O lines on Compact Vision Systems are directly connected to reconfigurable FPGA.
+If your application requires specialized timing or custom I/O behavior, you can use LabVIEW FPGA to reconfigure the digital I/O lines to achieve additional functionality such as custom triggers, timing, PWM outputs, custom digital protocols, and high-speed counters.

 LabVIEW FPGA extends the LabVIEW graphical development platform to FPGAs, making it simple to write your own I/O interfaces and data communication mechanisms in other low-level software tools and hardware description languages (HDLs).
 This gives you the ability to customize the FPGA on NI Compact Vision Systems more efficiently and effectively.